 makes: 1 1/2 cups (about 6 mini lotion bars)

-First I had to make the calendula infused oil.
-I decided to use olive oil.
-I put 3/4 cup olive oil and 1/2 cup calendula petals in a glass measuring cup and put the cup in a pan with a several inches of water.
+First I had to make the calendula-infused oil.
+I decided to use olive oil but you could use any liquid oil you would like.
+I put 3/4 cup olive oil and 1/2 cup calendula petals in a glass measuring cup and put the cup in a pan with several inches of water.
 Heat the water to boil, then lower the heat.
 Simmer for at least two hours.
 Let the oils cool to room temperature then strain out the calendula.
 You will lose some oil during the infusion, so always start out with more than you need.
 If you have extra, store it in a sealed mason jar for later, if you need a little more, just add some plain olive oil.
-When infusing oils always use dried botanics.
+When infusing oils always use dried botanicals.
 Fresh flowers will have moisture that will transfer to the oils, which can lead to rancid salve.

 Add the beeswax, shea butter, & infused oil to your heavy glass measuring cup.
 Put the measuring cup in the pan of water again.
 Simmer & stir until all the beeswax melts.
-Keep the mixture in the simmering water for 20 minutes to temper the shea butter.
+Keep the mixture in the simmering water for 20 minutes to temper the shea butter (this will make it less grainy in the finished product).
 Remove from heat

 Stir while the mixture cools somewhat.
 When it is just warm to the touch and it is beginning to thicken, stir in the essential oils.
 Pour into molds.
 I used small silicone soap molds

 The bars will be firm, but will melt slightly with the heat of your hand.
 Hold the bar in your hand until it begins to soften.
 Rub the warmed lotion that melts off the bar onto your feet & hands.
 Rub especially into your heels & balls of your feet.
-Chris suggests if you are going to keep this bar in your gym bag or purse that you keep it in a small tin so it’s doesn’t melt into your bag.
+If you are going to keep this bar in your gym bag or purse keep it in a small tin so it doesn’t make a mess of your bag.

 I would definitely recommend checking out “The Beeswax Workshop” – I know I can’t wait to try out some more of these recipes!